Thamesweb Logo

 The Goswells in 2000

-In Victorian times this area below the castle walls was considered a slum and so the area was cleared and The Goswells, as we know it today, created.
-It is in the care of The National Trust having been purchased by public subscription in 1910 in order to preserve the view of the castle from Alexandra Gardens, dating from 1902, a short distance further west.
-The area features bowling and putting greens to the left and tennis courts and a maze path to the right.
+The Goswells - the name derives from 'goose fields' - that we know today were purchased by public subscription in 1910 in order to preserve the world-famous views of the castle from Alexandra Gardens and further west.
+The area features bowling and putting greens (closed in the early 2000s) to the left and hard tennis courts and a maze path to the right.
+Former Borough Engineer and local historian Gordon Cullingham prepared the following article in 1996.

 The area before the Bowling Green